Hackney Carriage Licence

 Are there any restrictions on the type of car I can use as a taxi?

-The vehicle must be less than 4 years old at first licensing and can be licensed until it is 10 years old.
+The vehicle must be less than 4-5 years old at first licensing and can be licensed until it is deemed unroadworthy to continue to be licensed as a hackney carriage by the Council's approved vehicle examiner.
 The vehicle must have at least 4 doors and be right hand drive.
 It must be able to carry at least 4 passengers and not more than 8, in addition to the driver.
 It must be of adequate size and design, i.e. a normal family saloon type car.

 Will the vehicle be tested or will my normal MOT be sufficient?